nishant-nimbare/nishant-nimbare.github.io/_posts/2021-02-13-letsencrypt-Nginx-docker.md

 # Infinite elixir - Renewal

-LetsEncrypt ssl certificates are valid for 90 days, after that we need to renew them or get new onces. `certbot renew`
+LetsEncrypt SSL certificates are valid for 90 days, after that we need to renew them or get new ones. `certbot renew`

 luckily certbot can handle automatic cert renewals for us.
 A default timer service is given to us, which runs twice a day to check for renewals : `systemctl status certbot.timer`.

-we can also specify pre & post hooks directly in the renew command or by creating a executable file in `/etc/letsencrypt/renewal-hooks/`, name of the file doesn't matter. for e.g : `/etc/letsencrypt/renewal-hooks/post/reload-nginx.sh`
+we can also specify pre & post hooks directly in the renew command or by creating an executable file in `/etc/letsencrypt/renewal-hooks/`, name of the file doesn't matter. for e.g : `/etc/letsencrypt/renewal-hooks/post/reload-nginx.sh`

-we can also have different method for initially getting certs and while renewal, by explicitly mentioning in the renew command.
+we can also have different methods for initially getting certs and while renewal, by explicitly mentioning in the renew command.

 But here's the catch, the default certbot timer initiates a normal default certbot renew which will follow the same method used for getting certs.
 Now you can technically also change that but that is not easy nor recommended.
 Better would be to create a cron job with your custom renew command.